 500 SME owners and directors were independently surveyed in July 2015 by OnePoll.

 Bupa's purpose is helping people live longer, healthier, happier lives.

-We have 16.5m health insurance customers, provide healthcare for 10.6m people in our clinics and hospitals, and look after around 25,000 aged care residents.
+We have 15.7 million health insurance customers, provide healthcare to around 14.5 million people in our clinics and hospitals, and look after over 23,000 aged care residents.

-Health insurance is around 70% of our business.
-In a number of countries we also run clinics, dental centres, hospitals and care homes and villages.
+Health insurance is around 73% of our business.
+In a number of countries, we also run clinics, dental centres, hospitals, and care homes and villages.